About Us & What We Do

 What We Do:

-1) Twice monthly in-school mentoring
+1) Thrive weekly in-school mentoring

-2) Yearly scholarships for freshmen, sophomores, juniors and seniors.
+2) Yearly scholarships for seniors.

 3) Paid internship program where we teach writing and journalism and provide half-day access to, for example, CNET for journalism.
 We do this so interns can see how journalism and games are made.